vonglasow/atoum-documentation/source/en/asserters/array.inc.rst

 Syntactic sugar
 =================

-In order to simplify the writing of tests on the arrays, some syntactic sugar is available.
+In order to simplify the writing of tests with arrays, some syntactic sugar is available.
 It allows to make various assertions directly on the keys of the tested array.

 .. code-block:: php